jviloria96744/acg-covid-challenge-frontend/aws-cdk/README.md

-# Welcome to your CDK Python project!
+# Python ETL Dashboard

-This is a project for Python development with CDK that deploys a static website to AWS.
-The static files are hosted from an S3 Bucket which sits behind a CloudFront Distribution with an AWS issued Certificate for secure web traffic.
-The static site has a custom domain with three development environments.
+This project deploys the dashboard as a static site hosted from an S3 Bucket.
+This dashboard is associated with step 11 of the [September 2020 ACloudGuru Challenge](https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl).

+NOTE: The following instructions (until the CloudFormation Stack Description section) mirror the CDK template that is created when running `cdk init app --lanugage python`.
+This is left for people that are new to CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.